Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/file-and-directory-naming/_index.md

 _db_id:
 content_type: topic
 ready: true
-title:
+title: Naming modules and packages
 ---

-# Naming files and folders
+# Naming modules and packages

-It can be helpful to know what naming style is being used, independent of what it is being used for.
+Files are refered to as modules and directories as folders or packages.

 Naming conventions are rules which enable the titling of electronic and physical folders, documents and records in a consistent and logical way.
 This ensures that the correct records can be located, identified and retrieved from a filing system in a timely fashion, and that they are stored in an appropriate secure location.
-Ideally, the best time to think about how to name and structure the documents and directories you create is at the start of a project.

 # Benefits of naming conventions